shrmnk/CO1109-Answers/readme.md

 ## Contributing
 Do you have answers to contribute?
 Verified java source files?
 Please start a new issue describing your contribution and then submit your referenced Pull Request!

-We currently only accept verified answers with accompanied java source files
+We currently only accept verified answers with accompanied java source files.